elemir/herd/README.md

 Herd is an let another ECS framework for go language with Ebitengine integrations

-# Design and idea
+# Design decisions

+- Avoid dependency injection
 - Use sparse sets as storage
-- Use types as information source
+- Use reflect for preparing a new query
-- Use reflect for once type determination and prepared argument calling
+- Use unsafe for access and add new entities and components on it